Length-Factoriality and Pure Irreducibility: Introduction

 A (multiplicative) cancellative commutative monoid $M$ is called atomic if every non-invertible element of $M$ factors into atoms (i.e., irreducible elements), and an integral domain is atomic if its multiplicative monoid is atomic.
 Every submonoid of a free commutative monoid is atomic, although some elements may have multiple factorizations into atoms.
 It follows from the definitions that UFDs are atomic domains.
 In addition, Noetherian domains and Krull domains are well-studied classes of atomic domains that may not be UFDs.
 The phenomenon of multiple factorizations in atomic monoids and domains has received a great deal of investigation during the last three decades (see \cite{GZ20} and~\cite{AG22} for recent surveys).
 In this paper, we study atomicity and the phenomenon of multiple factorizations in the settings of monoids, integral domains, and semidomains, putting special emphasis on the property of length-factoriality and on certain special types of atoms, called \emph{pure atoms} by Chapman et al. in~\cite{CCGS21}, that appear in length-factorial monoids.

 An atomic monoid $M$ is called a length-factorial monoid provided that no two distinct factorizations of the same non-invertible element of $M$ have the same length (i.e., number of irreducible factors, counting repetitions).
-The notion of length-factoriality was introduced and first studied in 2011 by Coykendall and Smith in~\cite{CS11} under the term `other-half-factoriality'.
-In their paper, they prove that an integral domain is length-factorial if and only if it is a UFD.
+The notion of length-factoriality was introduced and first studied in 2011 by Coykendall and Smith in~\cite{CS11} under the term ``other-half-factoriality".
+In their paper, they proved that an integral domain is length-factorial if and only if it is a UFD.
 By contrast, it is well known that there are abundant classes of length-factorial monoids that do not satisfy the unique factorization property.
 More recent studies of length-factoriality have been carried out by Chapman et al. in~\cite{CCGS21} and by Geroldinger and Zhong in~\cite{GZ21}.
-In Section~\ref{sec:monoids}, which is the first section of content of this paper, we discuss length-factoriality in the context of monoids, proving that every length-factorial monoid $M$ is an FFM (i.e., $M$ is atomic and every non-invertible element of $M$ has only finitely many divisors up to associates).
+In Section~\ref{sec:monoids}, we discuss length-factoriality in the context of monoids, proving that every length-factorial monoid $M$ is an FFM (i.e., $M$ is atomic and every non-invertible element of $M$ has only finitely many divisors up to associates).
 We conclude Section~\ref{sec:monoids} by investigating the structure of LFMs and the number of pure atoms that can appear in an atomic monoid, showing that for any prescribed pair $(m,n) \in \nn^2$, there is an atomic monoid having precisely $m$ purely long atoms and $n$ purely short atoms.

-An atom $a_1$ of an atomic monoid $M$ is called purely long if the fact that $a_1 \cdots a_\ell = a'_1 \cdots a'_m$ for some atoms $a_2, \dots, a_\ell, a'_1, \dots, a'_m$ of~$M$ with $\{a_1, \dots, a_\ell\} \cap \{a'_1, \dots, a'_m\} = \emptyset$ implies that $\ell > m$.
+An atom $a_1$ of an atomic monoid $M$ is called purely long if the fact that $a_1 \cdots a_\ell = a'_1 \cdots a'_m$ for some atoms $a_2, \dots, a_\ell, a'_1, \dots, a'_m$ of~$M$ with $a_i$ and $a_j'$ not associates for any $i$, $j$, implies that $\ell > m$.
 A purely short atom is defined similarly.
 It turns out that every length-factorial monoid that does not satisfy the unique factorization property has both purely long and purely short atoms \cite[Corollary~4.6]{CCGS21}.
-On the other hand, it was proved in~\cite[Theorem~6.4]{CCGS21} that an integral domain cannot contain purely long and purely short atoms simultaneously and, in addition, the authors gave examples of Dedekind domains having purely long (resp., purely short) atoms but not purely short (resp., purely long) atoms.
+On the other hand, it was proved in~\cite[Theorem~6.4]{CCGS21} that an integral domain cannot contain purely long and purely short atoms simultaneously and, in addition, the authors gave examples of Dedekind domains having purely long (resp., purely short) atoms, but not purely short (resp., purely long) atoms.
 In Section~\ref{sec:monoid domains}, we prove that monoid algebras with rational exponents have neither purely long nor purely short atoms.